 Procedures to avoid double counting (e.g. to avoid the case of including a new VPA that has already been registered either as a GS project activity or as a VPA of another PoA).

-Records and documentation control process for each VPA under the PoA.
+Records and documentation control processes for each VPA under the PoA include tracking stove serial numbers to ensure accurate monitoring and accountability.

-Measures for continuous improvements of the PoA management system.
+Measures for continuous improvement of the PoA management system are implemented to enhance efficiency and data reliability for continuous improvements of the PoA management system.

 The Management System is described below.